pattontim/supermemo.js/README.md

     * Server can locally archive and load videos
     * Offline mode for watching archived videos
     * More robust to errors
+* 2.0
+    * Archive quality selector
+    * Fixes to downloaded subtitles
+    * Cleaner sleek UI that fits on one page, expands based on video type

 ### Roadmap

 * Add Archive component which lets send a video to be archived
-- Archive quality selector
+* Archive quality selector
-- Settings page: subtitle settings, auto archive videos, etc.
+* Settings page: subtitle settings, auto archive videos, etc.

 ## License